13 – A place to rest

 Samantha first presented some of her stories at The Storytelling Circle at Nour Festival of Arts 2014.
 She also appeared at the 2015 Gibraltar International Literary Festival and the 2016 Oxford Literary Festival, where she talked to author and critic Iain Finlayson about the stories in THE DJINN IN THE SKULL: STORIES FROM HIDDEN MOROCCO and her experiences living with the family in Morocco .
 In 2016 she delivered a series of talks at the American Cultural Associations’s Language Centres in Morocco, the Arabic Language Institute in Fez and the Liverpool Arab Arts Festival.

+Samantha is currently writing a novel inspired by her experiences in Morocco.
 Visit the Samantha’s website for full details of Samantha’s appearances and reviews of her work.